bkielbasa/developer20/content/post/go-proverbs/index.md

 ## Errors are part of our API

 In the example above we has an another problem.
 When the row does not exists the `sql.NoRows` error leaks from the infrastructure to the service layer.
 We forget that errors are part of the API of our functions or packages.
 We should think about them as well to make the code more developer friendly.
 Let's think what should we do in the service to check if the record exist.
 We have two options: compare the error to `sql.NoRows` or compare strings.
-Both of them are very elegant solutions.
+Both of them aren't very elegant solutions.
 To make it more handy, we refactor the repository once again to add a separate error.

 ```go
 func (repo Repository) Get(ctx context.Context, id string) (record, error) {